Secure a generator while camping

 It will give you power during your many trips into the wild.

-Secure a generator while camping FAQ
+secure a generator while camping FAQ

 It can sometimes help, but even if you remove the wheel, it should be secured with chains, cables, and safety brackets if you want to keep it.